-Maybe you’re considering a mass communication degree or other higher education credential in mass communication studies.
-If so, you must have a clear understanding of exactly what mass communication is.
-Fundamentally, mass communication is the process of disseminating information to mass audiences.
+Maybe you’re considering a mass communication degree.
+If so, you must have a clear understanding of it.
+So, exactly what is mass communication?
+Basically, mass communication is the process of disseminating information to mass audiences.
 Mass communication differs from other types of communication.
-It is often compared with interpersonal communication or organizational communication, for example.
-Media and mass communication can be broken down into different categories.
+It is often compared with interpersonal communication or organizational communication.
+Media and mass communication break down into different categories.
 That is, there are different types of mass communication.
-Some of these sub-fields include journalism, advertising, marketing, public relations, and political communication.
+Some of these sub-fields include:

 Mass communication is a large umbrella.
-Most organizations engage in all facets of mass media simultaneously for the purpose of transmitting information to a large group of people.
+Most organizations engage in all facets of mass media to send information to a large group of people.
 In this article, we will take a look at the major types of mass communication.
 We’ll also break down the role each plays in our society.

 Journalism and Mass Communication

 Good journalism is fact-based, well-sourced, and paints an accurate picture of the world in which we live.
-Yet, there are some fundamental tensions in modern society that make it challenging to engage in true journalism.
+Yet, some fundamental tensions in modern society make it challenging to engage in true journalism.
 Most major news outlets are for-profit organizations.
-This means they are incentivized to focus on stories that will grasp the audience’s attention.
-Moreover, they’re compelled to present those stories in the most enticing, attention-grabbing ways.
+This means they are incentivized to focus on stories that grasp the audience’s attention.
+Moreover, they must present those stories in the most enticing, attention-grabbing ways.
 Major news organizations have to compete with lots of independent online startups.
 These are agencies breaching the traditional borders of mass communication.
 Unfortunately, many of these organizations specialize in creating headlines that sacrifice accuracy for the sake of generating interest.

 When it comes to mass communication, modern journalists have it tough.
 In an era when we have more information available to us than anyone could possibly consume, journalists face new dilemmas.
 How do you make stories with important, relevant information stand out?
 And how do you do this in a way that is ethical and presents information accurately?
 This type of content creation is not easy.
 Some even say that professional journalism is dying out.
 Sadly, this theory is somewhat supported by current job statistics.
 The employment outlook is bleak for some of the major players in mass communication.
 Examples include reporters, correspondents, and broadcast news analysts.

 Those who want to pursue employment in mass communication should be forewarned.
 This is what we know about the various career options in this industry.
-According to the Bureau of Labor Statistics, reporters, correspondents, and broadcast media analysts have a median pay of just $48,370 per year.
+According to the Bureau of Labor Statistics, reporters, correspondents, and broadcast media analysts have a median pay of just $48,370 annually.
 There is a silver lining, though.
-The highest paid 10% in this mass communication field earn over $120,590 per year.
-Keep in mind that the most lucrative positions in this field may be reserved for professionals with the most impressive credentials.
+The highest paid 10% in this mass communication field earn over $120,590 annually.
+Remember that the most lucrative positions in this field may be reserved for professionals with the most impressive credentials.
 This could include those with a master’s degree in mass media or communication studies.
 Still, the industry is not growing as steadily as one might hope.
 The job market for these professions is expected to increase by a meager 6% between 2020 and 2030.